 Chocolate Cake – my husband can’t go a day without chocolate, so this pretty much covered his daily serving and enough for the next month.

-Story of the Restaurant – The Real Reason We Stayed Until 11
+Story of the Ocean Prime Atlanta GA – The Real Reason We Stayed Until 11

-As the restaurant slowly started to clear out and we were having so much fun, the manager, Rudy, came over and we started chatting and chatting and next thing we know it’s way past closing time for them.
+As the restaurant slowly started to clear out, and we were having so much fun, the manager, Rudy, came over, and we started chatting and chatting and the next thing we know it’s way past closing time for them.

 So here’s the lowdown about how this all came about.
 These are the stories I love to hear.